con-web-adipp/Tesseract4Analyze/README.md

 They follow the naming convention [country code].traineddata, e.g. deu.traineddata for the German language package.

-The font packages can be found at
+The script packages can be found at
 ```
 C:\ProgramData\Griffeye Technologies\Griffeye Analyze\Data\Plugins\Tesseract4Analyze\tessdata-fast\scripts\
 ```
-and have another naming convention: [script name].traineddata, for example: Cyrillic.traineddata.
+They follow a slightly different naming convention: [script name].traineddata, for example: Cyrillic.traineddata.

 It is possible to use both scripts and language packages for detection: